 Why You Should Try Car Yoga

-If you drive regularly, you are likely conscious of the effects it has on your physical and mental wellbeing.
+If you drive regularly, you are likely aware of the effects it has on your physical and mental wellbeing.
 Some drivers report feeling “time stress” as a result of battling traffic, leading to a whole host of health issues like reduced physical activity and poor sleep.

 The negative effects of commuting keep piling up.
-People who drive to work show higher levels of anxiety, increased risk for depression, temporary spikes in blood pressure while driving, and even higher blood pressure over time.
+People who drive to work show higher levels of anxiety, an increased risk for depression, temporary spikes in blood pressure while driving, and even higher blood pressure over time.

 Even if you are driving for fun on a road trip, extended time in the car will definitely leave your body feeling worn out.
 Luckily, you can prevent or alleviate many of these issues with a simple car yoga practice!